samsung-cnct/kraken-lib/README.md

 On GKE nodes, it is not possible to update the control plane.
 Cluster node updates are possible.
 The mechanics of deleting and updating nodes are handled by GKE in this case, not kraken-lib.

 #### Running kraken-lib update on node pools
 You can specify different versions of Kubernetes in each node pool.
 This may affect the compatibility of your cluster's kraken-lib services (see below).
-You can also update node pool counts and instance types.
+You can also update node pool count and instance types.
 The update action has a required `--nodepools` or `-n` flag followed by a comma-separated list of the names of the node pools you want to update.
 Please be patient; this process may take a while.

 - Step 1: Make appropriate changes to configuration file
 - Step 2: Run